Skip to content

 Authorized personnel will be required to sign the youth program conduct code and/or the research study conduct code once annually.
 (If personnel are involved in both research and youth programs, they will sign both.)
 If they are affiliated with a session that will involve virtual interactions, they will also be required to sign the Addendum: Virtual Interactions with youth once annually.

-If they are involved in multiple youth programs or multiple sessions of a youth program during that time, they will not be required to sign the form for each instance.
-(Likewise, if a researcher is involved in multiple registered youth-involved research studies or multiple sessions of a study, they will not be required to sign the form for each instance.)
-Once the year has elapsed, the next time the person is listed as affiliated with an active session of either a youth program or research study, they will be asked to re-sign the form.
+If they are involved in multiple youth activities or research studies during that time, they will not be required to sign the form for each instance.
+Once 12 months has elapsed, the next time the person is listed as affiliated with an active session of either a youth program or research study, they will be asked to re-sign the form.

 The YPRS will send notifications to any authorized personnel who have not yet signed the relevant code(s) of conduct and/or addendum and those whose signature has expired.
 The email notification will include a link to access the appropriate code/addendum via the YPRS.
 The YPRS is accessible using your UW NetID and password.
 Non-NetID holders will create or activate a “community login” account through Ideal-Logic, our trusted YPRS vendor, to sign the form.
 (Note that this same “community login” is required, and can be used, to sign other required forms, including the Self-Disclosure and Authorization used to initiate the required background check.)